Fall Fun for Families

 #6 Kambly Experience

 Eating as many “Güezi” (cookies) as you possibly can – this (children’s) dream comes true in the Emmental.
 At the Kambly Experience in Trubschachen, about 35 minutes by train from Bern, the store has bags upon bags of cookies on display – and you can try each and every one of them.
-Families should go to the store at the very end of their visit, or stomach aches from all the taste-testing could prevent them from participating in one of the baking classes, where children from the age of six can bake cookies and decorate their own biscuit tins.
+Baking with the Kambly Maîtres Confiseurs is the perfect experience for everyone with a sweet tooth.
+Children from the age of six can bake cookies and decorate their own biscuit tins or create a yummy seasonal treat using chocolate, biscuits and marzipan.
+Reservations required.
 If you want to earn your visit to the land of milk and honey (and butter and chocolate), you can follow the 3.5-kilometer adventure trail through Trubschachen and solve little riddles and puzzles along the way.
 If you get them right, you will be rewarded at the end of the trail.
 And the best thing about visiting Kambly: you definitely won’t have to worry about dinner.

 A trip to cookie heaven